Is it possible to increase security? What are the things that make women feel safer?

 After the initial concept was defined with relevant features, I was able to craft the first paper prototype for user testing (I love paper prototypes!!)

 Paper prototypes were tested with five potential users.
 They were asked to perform the most relevant tasks.
 After observing them perform the tasks, they provided feedback in a Q&A section.

-Providing the user with the option of choosing from provided alternative routes
+Providing the user with the option of choosing from several provided alternative routes, instead of one.

 Providing the user with the option of re-routing if disliking or feeling uncomfortable while on the current route

 Dislikes commuting/traveling alone.
-Always wants to let friends and family know when they arrive to their destination
+Always wants to let friends and family know when they arrive at their destination

 Wants to make her own decisions based on how comfortable she feels.

 Providing two alternative routes and re-routing options while on route

 She looks for open establishments with people when she feels uncomfortable or unsafe

 Displaying nearby open establishments with the option to re-route to get there